Man charged with murder of Ngakuru woman linked to truck crash

 There was a lot of debris on the road and it was blocked while emergency services cleared the scene.

-A police media spokeswoman confirmed today the arrested man was involved in the crash.
+A police media spokeswoman confirmed to the Rotorua Daily Post yesterday the arrested man was involved in the crash.